 Saira Mohamed’s primary interests are in the areas of criminal law and human rights, with her research focused on responses to mass atrocity.
 Examining the roles of criminal law and armed force in preventing and stopping widespread violence, her work considers the meaning of responsibility in mass atrocity crimes and seeks to unsettle conventional conceptions of choice and participation in this context.
 Her most recent articles have appeared in the Yale Law Journal, Columbia Law Review, and California Law Review.
 Her article “Deviance, Aspiration, and the Stories We Tell: Reconciling Mass Atrocity and the Criminal Law,” 124 Yale L.J.
 1628 (2015), won the award for the best paper by a junior scholar from the Association of American Law Schools Section on Criminal Justice.
+In 2020, Mohamed was awarded the Berlin Prize Fellowship to study the military obligation to disobey illegal orders and the duties of states toward members of their armed forces.

 J.D., Columbia Law School